slinares03/sdai-ic-d7-mastering-the-dom/README.md

 ## Description  📄

 Debugging or troubleshooting a problem is a core skill for all developers.
 Debugging allows us to find and resolve errors, bugs, or other unexpected behavior.
-It helps maintain high-quality code by catching issues early in the development process and reduces the need for frequence maintenance and updates.
+It helps maintain high-quality code by catching issues early in the development process and reduces the need for frequent maintenance and updates.

 ---